Martine

 How to Pronounce Martine

 Our model has identified 2 different pronunciations for the name Martine.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 65.9% confident that Martine is pronounced as mahr-TEEN.
-The next most likely pronunciation is MAHR-teen, at 34.1% confidence.
+Our model is 65.9% confident that Martine is pronounced as mahr-TEEN, which has 2 syllables.
+The next most likely pronunciation is MAHR-teen, at 34.1% confidence, with 2 syllables.

 2